 The front of the Magic Mill is dominated with medium size controls on a front side, overlooked by the Magic Mill logo.

 The control panel itself is digital but in its purest form.
 You have your turn on / off button.
-Mode for selecting High, Low and Warm settings and plus and minus for time defining.
+Mode for selecting High, Low, and Warm settings and plus and minus for time defining.

-An excellent addition is a fact that you can increase/decrease the time by 30 minutes increments up to 20 hours of cooking time.
+An excellent addition is the fact that you can increase/decrease the time by 30 minutes increments up to 20 hours of cooking time.
 A great thing in times when most slow cookers go to a maximum of 12 hours.